UTSW Urology Residency Mission

 The program balances graduated clinical responsibilities with faculty supervision, organized conferences, and mentored research.
 Our program offers a robust surgical experience covering all areas of urological surgery, with internationally recognized leaders in each urology subspecialty.
 Additionally, we offer fellowships in

 - FPMRS (ACGME)

-Overall, approximately 50 percent of our graduates go on to additional fellowship training with recent graduates pursuing training in pediatrics, oncology, and female pelvic floor medicine and reconstruction.
+Overall, approximately 50 percent of our graduates go on to additional fellowship training with the remainder entering the urology workforce as comprehensively trained general urologists.

-Residents are permitted ample opportunity to develop their clinical and surgical skills within a supervised environment, while developing the confidence to practice independently.
+Residents are provided abundant opportunity to develop their clinical and surgical skills within a supervised environment, while developing the confidence to practice independently.